 Mobile Shredding: A shredding truck comes to you to shred your documents curbside.
 Afterwards, the shreds are taken to a recycling center.

 Off Site Shredding: A provider comes to pick up your documents, and takes them to a secure, off-site facility to shred.
 After the shredding is complete, the shreds are recycled.

 Do You Want Help with Recycling Paper Shreds?
 We Can Help

-If you choose to have your paper shredded through a services, Shred Nations can help you with this and make the process as easy as possible for you.
+If you choose to have your paper shredded through a service, Shred Nations can help you with this and make the process as easy as possible for you.

-To start the process, fill out the form to the right, use the live chat option, or give us a call at (800) 747-3365.
+To start the process, fill out the form, use the live chat option, or give us a call at (800) 747-3365.
 Afterwards, you’ll receive a free, non-obligatory quote from providers near you.